mmistakes/made-mistakes-jekyll/_posts/2012-11-05-andrew-shaw23-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @andrew-shaw23"
+title: "What do vegan werewolves eat?"
 description: "PaperFaces portrait of @andrew-shaw23 drawn with Paper by 53 on an iPad."
 image: paperfaces-andrew-shaw23-twitter-lg
 thumb: paperfaces-andrew-shaw23-twitter-150.jpg